liao961120/intra/main.md

-designed to analyze time series data generated from a *homogeneous open* system, whereas the theorized relationships are implicitly conceptualized to operate within a very *specific* situation, which may be more appropriately modeled as a closed system (i.e., within this system, such as when in a crowded theater, (the stimulus of) heightened arousal is *given*, which then triggers subsequent theorized behaviors).
+designed to analyze time series data generated from a *homogeneous open* system, whereas the theorized relationships are implicitly conceptualized to operate within a very *specific* situation, which may be more appropriately modeled as a closed system (i.e., within this system, such as when in a crowded theater, the (stimulus giving rise to) heightened arousal is *given*, which then triggers subsequent theorized behaviors).

-To connect such a theory to data, it is necessary to either locate the *relevant* time windows in which the theorized cascades of behaviors are expected to happen or directly model the *heterogeneity* of the time series[^ex], provided that the time series data already has the required resolution.
+To connect this theory of a vicious cycle to data, it is necessary to either locate the *relevant* time windows in which the theorized cascades of behaviors are expected to happen or directly model the *heterogeneity* of the time series[^ex], provided that the time series data already has the required resolution.
 No matter the approach though, it becomes instantly clear that the empirical data needed for validating the theory is extremely hard to collect in